HSE-Eolang/eo_labs/README.md

 - What are the core EO principles?
 #TODO

-## First mathematical operations
+## First mathemetical operations

 At first, to be able to produce mathematical programs in EO, it is *important* to examine the theoretical material from the [EO Reference](the-eo-programming-language-reference).

 ### Theoretical materials for operations
 Key materials for this section are:
 - [Objects](#objects)
 - [Attributes](#attributes)